schemathesis/schemathesis/docs/faq.rst

 Can I exclude particular data from being generated?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
-Schemathesis' hooks mechanism allows you to adapt its behavior and generate data that fits better with your use case.
+Schemathesis's hooks mechanism allows you to adapt its behavior and generate data that better fits your use case.

 Also, if your application fails on some input early in the code, then it's often a good idea to exclude this input from the next test run so you can explore deeper parts of your codebase.

 How can I use database objects IDs in tests?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``case`` object, that is injected in each test can be modified, assuming your URL template is ``/api/users/{user_id}`` then in tests it can be done like this:
+The ``case`` object that is injected in each test can be modified, assuming your URL template is ``/api/users/{user_id}`` then in tests, it can be done like this:

 .. code:: python